Markov Chains

 return NO

 But what is the success probability?
-If and are disconnected, we give the correct answer.
+If s and t are disconnected, we give the correct answer.

 Comments